Neptune Blog

 • The fourth one displays the distribution of the self-execution time on each operation type on the device.

 The table below the pie charts shows the TensorFlow operations.
-Each row is an operation.
-The columns show various aspects of each operation.
+Each row is an operation, and the columns show various aspects of each operation.
 You can filter the table using any of the columns.

 Below the table above you can see various TensorFlow operations grouped by the type.